johnston9/MS3-Shot-Caller/README.md

    green square.
 For the message pages the message image tells the poster they should check the URL.
 On the image page the default image just says "Available Soon" which will let admin know to fix it without letting anyone being acutely aware of any error.
 Still an error will log to the console, but all users will be aware of what is happening and what to do.
+See Known Bugs below for images.

 ### Login Page